superlloyd/MenuRibbon/README.md

 ### Gotchas
 Menu and Ribbon have incompatible focus handling / behavior.
 Hence if one click on the MenuItem that focuses the MenuRibbon bar, not so if one click on a RibbonItem.
-Also ItemsButton don't capture focus on click (unless the have a popup) so that they can be used anywhere without stealing focus from main content.
+Also ItemsButton don't capture focus on click (unless they have a popup) so that they can be used anywhere without stealing focus from main content.

 ### Dependencies